smarticoai/public-api/docs/enums/SAWSpinErrorCode.md

 • **SAW\_NO\_BALANCE\_DIAMONDS** = ``40012``

-Not enough diamonds to spin
+User doesn't have enough diamonds to play.
+In case buy in type for the game is 'diamonds' based